0

 Michael

-April 9, 2026 This weekly email is my curated selection of interesting and useful topics related to BIM, design, and technology.
+May 28, 2026 This weekly email is my curated selection of interesting and useful topics related to BIM, design, and technology.
 I aim to provide you with some good information and a few laughs along the way.
 So, what did I find interesting this week?
 Read down to find out!
-This week's links sit at an interesting intersection: the profession is losing knowledge faster than it can replace it, A...
+This week's issue has an unofficial theme: AI agents in AEC and the gap between the hype and the reality.
+Between a confer...

-April 2, 2026 This weekly email is my curated selection of interesting and useful topics related to BIM, design, and technology.
+May 21, 2026 This weekly email is my curated selection of interesting and useful topics related to BIM, design, and technology.
 I aim to provide you with some good information and a few laughs along the way.
 So, what did I find interesting this week?
 Read down to find out!
-This week has a clear thread running through it, and that's what digital practice actually looks like when you move past ...
+This week's links sit squarely at the intersection of tools getting smarter while we all try to figure out what that actua...

-March 26, 2026 This weekly email is my curated selection of interesting and useful topics related to BIM, design, and technology.
+May 14, 2026 This weekly email is my curated selection of interesting and useful topics related to BIM, design, and technology.
 I aim to provide you with some good information and a few laughs along the way.
 So, what did I find interesting this week?
 Read down to find out!
-Quick heads-up: Enrollment for Claude Workflows for Architects closes Monday, March 30.
-This 8-week course helps AEC pro...
+We're heading into the home stretch of the Claude Workflows for Architects course, and the students are developing some re...

 Thursday Top 5